dirthf0A/teto/README.md

 • domains
 • subdomains
 • APIs
-• cloud services
+• cloud infrastructure
-• exposed ports
+• exposed services
 • web applications

-Teto continuously discovers these assets and scans them for vulnerabilities using industry-standard reconnaissance tools.
+Teto discovers these assets automatically and monitors them for security issues.

-The platform builds an **asset inventory**, tracks **changes in attack surface**, and generates **security findings with risk scoring**.
+The platform builds a **centralized asset inventory**, tracks **changes in attack surface**, and identifies **security vulnerabilities with risk scoring**.

 ---